treaddevs/treaddevs/README.md

 <p align="center">
   I'm a Frontend Developer and Designer based in Portland, Maine.<br>
-  My passion for creative expression is conveyed through designing elegant and intuitive user interfaces.
+  My passion for creative expression is conveyed through designing elegant and intuitive user interfaces.<br>
   I thrive at the frontend of application development building engaging digital experiences.

 <div align="center">